What is financial aid?

 Your financial aid package is the combination of grants, scholarships, loans, and campus employment opportunities that you have been awarded.

-How do I learn more about your institutional aid?
+How do I apply for your institutional aid?

 By submitting your FAFSA and being accepted for admissions, you have applied for institutional aid.
 There are some scholarships that require additional applications.
 You must be attending USF full-time (12-16 credits) as an undergraduate student to receive institutional aid.